BEAUTY TIP TUESDAY!

 BLONDE: If you would love to be blonde, talk the process through with your colorist (or stylist) before you go for it.
 It should be relatively painless on virgin dark brown hair, but if your hair has been permanently tinted then the process will become a long saga.
 Never attempt this kind of dye job on your own for the first time.

 RED: Red is the ultimate sexy shade, for color that cries out for attention.
 Hair holds on to red-toned pigments well, so going copper-top can be easy for most people.
 But be warned - if you are blonde you will usually have to go two or three shades darker than your natural color to achieve a rich red (brunette), and it's not easy to reverse it.
+Some popular coloring questions:

 * Will coloring my hair damage it?
 Only if the wrong level of peroxide is used or you are over-processing (too many permanent colors are applied) your hair.
 If you constantly change your hair color , especially if you go from blonde to brown and back to blonde, you must regularly use deep conditioning treatments.